boxyhq/website/docs/directory-sync/providers/google.md

 ---
-title: Google
+title: Google Workspace Directory
-sidebar_label: Google
+sidebar_label: Google Workspace
 ---

-# Google
+# Google Workspace

-The following guide will walk you through the process of configuring SAML Jackson to use Google as a directory provider.
+The following guide will walk you through the process of configuring SAML Jackson to use Google Workspace as a directory sync provider.

 ---

-### Create Application
+### Configure Application

 ### Assign Users